oslabs-beta/Opal/README.md

 ## Contributing

 We welcome contributions to the project, and encourage submissions for any problems you encounter.
-To contribute, please fork the repo and submit a pull request.
+To contribute, please fork the repo and submit a pull request to the dev branch.

 Ideas for future developments and contributions include: